A $\phi$-Competitive Algorithm for Scheduling Packets with Deadlines: Competitive Analysis

-We remark that $\varbackupplan$ may have a different structure than the current plan $\varplanP$.
-The definitions of tight slots and segments extend to $\varbackupplan$ in a natural way, and they will be helpful in our proofs.
+The definitions of tight slots and segments apply to $\varbackupplan$ (as well as to any plan), and they will be helpful in our proofs.
+We remark that $\varbackupplan$ may have a different segment structure than the current optimal plan $\varplanP$.

-In the rest of this section we show a few lemmas that will be useful in showing that invariant~{\InvariantB} is preserved.
-We consider the state of the computation right before an event $\sigma$ at a time $t$.
-To avoid clutter we use simplified notations $\ADV = \ADV^\sigma$, $\backupplan = \backupplan^\sigma$, $F = F^\sigma$ and $P = P^\sigma$ for snapshots of the corresponding sets right before this event $\sigma$.
+Before defining our potential function, we introduce a few lemmas that will be useful in showing that invariant~{\InvariantB} is preserved after each step.

-\begin{lemma} Consider the current plan $P$, the backup plan $\backupplan$, the set $F$ of furloughed packets, and the adversary timetable $\ADV$ at time $t$.
-Assume that invariant~{\InvariantB} holds and let $\eta,\eta'$ be two time slots such that $t \le \eta \le \eta'$.
+\begin{lemma} Consider the current optimal plan $\planP$, the backup plan $\backupplan$, and the adversary stash $\ADV$ at time $t$.
+Assume that invariants~{\InvariantA} and~{\InvariantB} hold, and let $\eta,\eta'$ be two time slots such that $t \le \eta \le \eta'$.
 Then

 \end{lemma}